Vitamin D: Types

-Several forms (vitamers) of vitamin D exist, with the two major forms being vitamin D_{2} or ergocalciferol, and vitamin D_{3} or cholecalciferol.
+Several forms (vitamers) of vitamin D exist, with the two major forms being vitamin D_{2} (ergocalciferol), and vitamin D_{3} (cholecalciferol).
 The common-use term "vitamin D" refers to both D_{2} and D_{3}, which were chemically characterized, respectively, in 1931 and 1935.
 Vitamin D_{3} was shown to result from the ultraviolet irradiation of 7-dehydrocholesterol.
 Although a chemical nomenclature for vitamin D forms was recommended in 1981, alternative names remain commonly used.

 Chemically, the various forms of vitamin D are secosteroids, meaning that one of the bonds in the steroid rings is broken.
 The structural difference between vitamin D_{2} and vitamin D_{3} lies in the side chain: vitamin D_{2} has a double bond between carbons 22 and 23, and a methyl group on carbon 24.
 Vitamin D analogues have also been synthesized.

+US dietary guides generally assume that all of a person's vitamin D is taken orally, given the potential for insufficient sunlight exposure due to urban living, cultural choices for the amount of clothing worn when outdoors, and use of sunscreen because of concerns about safe levels of sunlight exposure, including the risk of skin cancer.

 Biology

 The active vitamin D metabolite, calcitriol, exerts its biological effects by binding to the vitamin D receptor (VDR), which is primarily located in the nuclei of target cells.
 When calcitriol binds to the VDR, it enables the receptor to act as a transcription factor, modulating the gene expression of transport proteins involved in calcium absorption in the intestine, such as TRPV6 and calbindin.
 The VDR is part of the nuclear receptor superfamily of steroid hormone receptors, which are hormone-dependent regulators of gene expression.
 These receptors are expressed in cells across most organs.
 VDR expression decreases as age increases.

-Activation of VDR in the intestine, bone, kidney, and parathyroid gland cells plays a crucial role in maintaining calcium and phosphorus levels in the blood, a process that is assisted by parathyroid hormone and calcitonin, thereby supporting bone health.
+Activation of VDR in the intestine, bone, kidney, and parathyroid gland cells is central to maintaining calcium and phosphorus levels in the blood, a process that is assisted by parathyroid hormone and calcitonin, thereby supporting bone health.
 VDR also regulates cell proliferation and differentiation.
 Additionally, vitamin D influences the immune system, with VDRs being expressed in several types of white blood cells, including monocytes and activated T and B cells.